mehdieidi/mehdieidi.github.io/_books/mda_distilled.md

 ---
 layout: book-review
-title: MDA Distilled: Principles of Model-Driven Architecture
+title: "MDA Distilled: Principles of Model-Driven Architecture"
-author: Stephen J. Mellor
+author: "Stephen J. Mellor"
 cover: assets/img/book_covers/mda_distilled.jpg
 olid:  # use Open Library ID to fetch cover (if no `cover` is provided)
 isbn:  # use ISBN to fetch cover (if no `olid` is provided, dashes are optional)